 We appreciate your interest in our EM elective.
-The 2019 MS4 Visiting Student application will become available on March 1, 2019.
-Please check back at that time!
+The 2019 MS4 Visiting Student application is now available!
+Please click below to access.
+Submit your completed application with a current CV to Ruth Mrochen at firstname.lastname@example.org.

 Senior Medical Student Career Elective (June-December)

 Advocate Christ Medical Center’s Department of Emergency Medicine offers a 4-week career elective for senior medical students interested in pursuing emergency medicine as their specialty.
 The elective is scheduled using the University of Illinois block scheduling dates, which are found on the application.
 Unfortunately, due to a large number of applicants, we do not accommodate off block rotation requests.
 Prospective students must have completed their 3rd year core clerkships at an ACGME-accredited Medical School, and passed Step 1 of their boards.

 Brief Clerkship Highlights: